 Platelet-rich plasma (PRP) is one therapy that can be effective.
 It may even help some people avoid surgery.
 With this procedure, blood is taken from a person’s arm and processed.
 Certain cell types are removed; platelets, which contain growth factors that can stimulate tissue regrowth, are concentrated.
 The altered blood, or plasma, is then injected into the part of the body with the injury or pain.

-“There is variability between the cells that are in my PRP and the cells that are in your PRP,” Dr. Rodeo explains.
+“There is variability between the cells that are in my plasma and the cells that are in your plasma,” Dr. Rodeo explains.
 “It can even change for the same person from day to day.
-Until we learn how to identify which factors we’re putting into each patient and correlate them with individual outcomes, it’s going to be hard to ensure this treatment provides the most benefit.”
+Until we learn how to identify which factors we’re putting into each patient and link them with individual outcomes, it’s going to be hard to ensure this treatment provides the most benefit.”

-When someone comes to HSS for a treatment like a PRP injection, researchers keep samples from their blood to study in the lab.
+When someone comes to HSS for a regenerative medicine treatment, researchers keep samples from their blood to study in the lab.
 They can look at which cells are in the blood and what proteins those cells are making.
 After a person’s treatment, their doctor can collect data on how they’re feeling and use imaging like MRIs to figure out what’s happening in the body.

 This data will help researchers make better conclusions about why these treatments work — and what’s happening when they don’t — so that they can be improved.
 Similar research is being done with other regenerative medicine and stem cell treatments.